Ibn Jurayj: Early life

 Ibn Jurayj was born in Mecca in the year 80 AH / 699 CE.
 Jurayj is an Arabicized form of the Greek name Grēgórios.
 His grandfather Jurayj was of Byzantine origin and had been a slave owned by Umm Habib bint Jubayr, a Meccan woman from the Umayyad clan of Quraysh.
 His father 'Abd al-'Azīz was a faqīh and according to a report, was a slave of Fāṭimah bint Jubayr ibn Muṭʿim, the daughter of Jubayr ibn Muṭʿim.
 His father was set free, and thus Ibn Jurayj became a client (mawlā) of the Umayyads, specifically of Umayyah ibn Khālid ibn Asīd.
 Ibn Jurayj would sometimes affiliate himself with Banu Nawfal (the family of his mother), and other times with the Banu Umayyah, who were the 'iṣbah (agnatic kin) of his clientage.

 Ibn Jurayj had two kunyas: Abū Khālid and Abū al-Walīd.
-His residence was located on the side of Mount Marwa, and was constructed entirely from white gypsum; reportedly formerly constructed by the Umayyad caliph Mu'awiya I.
+His residence was located on the side of Mount Marwa, and was constructed entirely from white gypsum; reportedly built by the Umayyad caliph Mu'awiya I.